 According to a cluster of recent studies, working less is good for our environment.
 If a business closes operation by even one day a week, that business should expect to shrink its carbon emission by 11.6 percent.
 By being open less, we produce less; we burn less fuel, consume less hydro, the list goes on and on.

-In our case, we will be closing down Tuesday, Wednesday, and Thursday.
+In our case, WE DECIDED TO NOT OPEN FOR BUSINESS Tuesday, Wednesday, and Thursday.
 Which, we estimate, will shrink our footprint by almost 40 percent.

 This will allow for us to embrace this approach while having the side effect of being able to improve our products and brand even more, as general happiness amongst our team members improves.